Fishing in Eurobodalla

 "The more I travel around the country the more I realise that one of the best places to fish is right here in Eurobodalla and it's getting better every year."
 Rob Paxevanos.
 Fishing journalist and television host.

 Eurobodalla Coast is famous for providing anglers with some of the most varied and abundant fishing in the country.
 Think of a fish you'd like to eat, or one that will give you a really good fight, and there's a good chance you'll be able catch it around here.
-And best of all they're easy to get to, either on foot, in your own tinnie or out with a professional.
+And best of all they're easy to get to, either on foot, in your own tinnie or kayak, or out with a professional charter.

 Fishing licences can be purchased at tackle shops and the Visitor Centres in Batemans bay and Narooma.
 For further information on Recreational Fishing licences, bag and size limits visit: